 Die, Invid bastard! the pilot thought, pressing the firing trigger on his control stick.
 A pair of missiles, responded to his commands, launching from the Beta module attached to his fighter, streaking out towards to their target.

 Ignoring his latest kill, the pilot turned his Battloid to face another incoming threat.
 This time he opened fire with his disrupter cannon, firing a short burst.
-The burst from the beam weapon caught another Invid fighter, tearing through the fighter’s central torso causing it to spin off with its alien pilot now dead.
+The burst from the beam weapon caught another Invid fighter, tearing through its central torso, causing it to spin off with its alien pilot now dead.

 Reaper-One used the brief respite to get a grasp on the changing tactical situation.
-His responsibilities were more than just flying his own fighter, he was also commander of a Veritech fighter squadron...
-VF-93, also known as “The Grim Reapers”.
+His responsibilities included more than just flying his own fighter, he also commanded a Veritech fighter squadron… VF-93, also known as “The Grim Reapers”.

 “Reaper-One to all Reapers… check in!”